On almost hypohamiltonian graphs: Almost hypohamiltonian graphs

-Given a hypohamiltonian graph $G'$, and let $G$ be a spanning subgraph of $G'$ which contains a type A obstruction $(W,X)$ (where $G[W]$ is a union of disjoint paths), since $G'$ is hypohamiltonian it cannot contain a type A obstruction.
-Thus, there is an edge $e \in E(G') \setminus E(G)$ the endpoints of which lie in different components of $G[W]$.
-Furthermore, at least one of the endpoints of $e$ has degree at most one in $G[W]$.
-We call such an edge a \textit{good $A$-edge} for $(W,X)$.
 In the same vein, a \textit{good $B$-edge} for a type B obstruction $(W,X)$ in $G$ is a non-edge of $G$ that joins two vertices of $W$, where at least one of those vertices has degree at most one in $G[W]$.
 Finally, a \textit{good $C$-edge} for a type C obstruction $(W,X,v)$ in $G$ is a non-edge $e$ of $G$ for which one of the two following conditions holds:

 \begin{itemize} \item[(i)] Both endpoints of $e$ are in $W$.

 \item[(ii)] One endpoint of $e$ is in $W$ and the other endpoint is in $X-v$ and has at most one neighbour in $W$. \end{itemize}

 It is straightforward that this is the only way to destroy a type B/C obstruction.